rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 returning errors.
 The functionality is again the same as in Listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.

-Speaking of different ways to write this function, there’s a way to make this even
+Speaking of different ways to write this function, there’s a way to make this even shorter, shown in Listing 9-9.
-shorter:

 <span class="filename">Filename: src/main.rs</span>